purepanic/ZombixPacketBot/README.md

 # ZombixPacketBot
-Packet bot for the zombix mobile game using sockets
+Packet bot for the zombix mobile game using web sockets

 Code is commented to explain how the login packet works.